There are very few things that are worse than trying to figure out

 Instead of wallowing, just continue on with your life as normal.
 Be kind to yourself, and eventually, letting go of the past (and your ex) will come naturally.

-When you've just broken up, of course you're going to still have lingering feelings for your ex.
+just broken up, of course you're going to still have lingering feelings for your ex.
 Don't try to bury those feelings or convince yourself you actually feel differently: just accept the situation and let yourself feel.
+4 Give It Time

 It might not be what you want to hear, but sometimes there's no magic trick to getting over a breakup — you just have to give yourself time to recover.

 5 Remember Why You Broke Up

 It won't do you any good to look back on your relationship through rose-colored glasses.
 Instead, cherish the good memories while still keeping the negative stuff in mind, too.

 You never have to go through the tough parts of life alone: that's what friends are for!
 In your low moments, call up some friends who can either listen to you vent or take you out and distract you with some fun.

 It can be tempting to bottle up your feelings after a breakup, but you shouldn't hesitate to reach out to friends, family, or even a therapist to talk through your emotions.
 You'll feel much better when it's all out in the open.